top of page

 Western Orthodox Christian Church

-We are an autocephalous (self-governing) Orthodox Christian Church.
-We are not Roman Catholic nor are we in communion with the Pope, the Bishop of Rome.
-We recognize the historic See of Rome, and the bishop who occupies it, as the Patriarch of the West.
 The Western Orthodox Christian Church embraces the doctrinal confession of beliefs as outlined in the Nicene Creed.
 We adhere to the seven Sacraments as instituted by Our Lord Jesus Christ and transmitted down through the ages, beginning with the Holy Apostles.
 Our Church maintains the traditional understanding that the Church is conciliar and not monarchical.
 We are conciliar that we do not recognize the universal jurisdiction of any one bishop.
-Our bishops are the sole legislators of their respective jurisdictions and work in unity with the bishops that belong to our canonical Synod of Bishops.
+Our bishops are the sole legislators of their respective jurisdictions and work in unity with the bishops that belong to our canonical Synod of Bishops or with whom we share inter-communion.
 Divinely revealed doctrine cannot be changed by any bishop nor Synod of Bishops.
-The Synod of Bishops together can present statements of pastoral concern that require their mutual agreement and testament of the Faith.
+We adhere to the Orthodox Faith and canons.

 Are you Catholic or Orthodox?

 Yes.
 We are both.
-We are truly ‘Catholic’ according to the historic meaning of the word.
+We are originally and truly ‘Catholic’ according to the historic meaning of the word.
 The word ‘catholic’ originates from the Greek word Katholicos meaning universal.
 ‘Catholic’ is a generic term that embraces many particular Churches.
-The Roman Catholic Church is one of several particular Churches that are ‘catholic.’
 Any Church remaining integral to the Church as founded by Christ belongs to the One, Holy, Catholic and Apostolic Church.
 We are Orthodox in that we profess the Faith of the same Church established by Christ inclusive of the first seven Ecumenical Councils.

 Are your priests celibate or married?

-What Holy Mass/Divine Liturgy do you use for worship?
+What Holy Mass do you use for worship?

-Our Church maintains usage of the historical liturgy of the West, namely the Liturgy of St. Gregory, celebrated in the vernacular (English, Spanish, etc.) or the liturgical language of Latin.
-Our Liturgy is also known as the “Tridentine Mass."
+Our Church maintains usage of the historical liturgy of the West, namely the Liturgy of St. Gregory, celebrated in the vernacular (English, Spanish, etc.) or the Western liturgical language of Latin.

 What is your relationship with other particular Churches of Apostolic Succession?

-The Western Orthodox Christian Church, adheres to the Orthodox Faith of the ages.
+The Western Orthodox Christian Church (the true Western expression of Orthodox Rome), adheres to the Orthodox Faith of the ages.
 We maintain that which we have received from both East and West.
 Our Church is united historically with all other ancient, Apostolic Churches that maintain that which was established by Christ and passed on to the Holy Apostles.
-The Holy Apostles transmitted the Holy Orthodox Faith down through the ages by the laying on of hands.
+The Holy Apostles transmitted the Holy Orthodox Catholic Faith down through the ages by the laying on of hands.
 Those men who became recipients of this ancient gesture where consecrated bishops.
 Bishops continue to pass on what they have received through what is called Apostolic or Historical Succession.

-What is the relationship with the Eastern Orthodox Churches?
+What is the relationship with other Orthodox Church Churches?

 +++